Charan-7406/Image-Caption-Generator/README.md

  * 2 pickle files which has all unique words coverted into numbers or tokens and vice versa.
  * cap_model50.h5 which is the trained model.
  * app.py which is the program which will be deployed on heroku.
+ * Proj_imgcap notebook file which is the Jupyter notebook consisting of the implimented program.
  * The remaing files such as setup.sh, requirements.txt, Procfile are used when deploying the model on heroku.